eldritchamigo/eldritchamigo/README.md

 ### Hi there 👋

-Currently learning: Powershell, SQL, Python, & Network topology
+Currently learning: Powershell, SQL, Python, HTML (for fun) & Network topology

 - I'm currently working on a webscraper, bots, and on a plan to destroy data centers across north america (last one is a joke)